dalehenrich/RowanSample9V4/README.md

-# RowanSample9V4 - spec_0011
+# RowanSample9V4 - spec_0014
-A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.
+Starting with spec_0011, move extension method to a new extension package; move new extension package
+		to the classes symbol dictionary.
+This is a legal combination (extension method and class in same symbol dictionary) the V2 classes are handling the symbol dictionary lookup properly, so this combo validates that the bug (#493) is fixed.
 ```
 RwLoadSpecificationV2 {
-	#specName : 'spec_0011',
+	#specName : 'spec_0014',
 	#projectName : 'RowanSample9V4',
 	#gitUrl : 'git@github.com:dalehenrich/RowanSample9V4.git',
-	#revision : 'spec_0011',
+	#revision : 'spec_0014',
 	#projectSpecFile : 'rowan/project.ston',
 	#componentNames : [
 		'Core'